Neyyattinkara Assembly constituency

-Neyyattinkara State assembly constituency is one of the 140 state legislative assembly constituencies at the state Kerala in southern India.
-It is also one of the 7 state legislative assembly constituencies included in the Thiruvananthapuram Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is K. Ansalan of CPI(M).
+Neyyattinkara is one of the 140 state legislative assembly constituencies in Kerala in southern India.
+It is also one of the seven state legislative assembly constituencies included in Thiruvananthapuram Lok Sabha constituency.
+As of the 2021 Assembly elections, the current MLA is K. Ansalan of CPI(M).

-Local self governed segments
+Local self-governed segments

-Neyyattinkara Niyamasabha constituency is composed of the following local self governed segments:
+Neyyattinkara Assembly constituency is composed of the following local self-governed segments:

-Members of Legislative Assembly
+Members of the Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented the constituency:
+The following list contains all members of Kerala Legislative Assembly who have represented the constituency:

-Key

 Election results

 Percentage change (±%) denotes the change in the number of votes from the previous election.

-Niyamasabha Election 2021
+2021

-Niyamasabha Election 2016
+2016

-There were 1,78,942 registered voters in the constituency for the 2016 Kerala Niyamasabha Election.
+There were 1,78,942 registered voters in the constituency for the 2016 Kerala Assembly election.

 2012 by-election

-Due to the resignation of sitting CPI(M) MLA R. Selvaraj, Neyyatinkara went to bypolls on June 6, 2012.
+Due to the resignation of sitting CPI(M) MLA R. Selvaraj, Neyyatinkara Assembly constituency held a by-election on June 6, 2012.
 There were 1,64,856 registered voters in the constituency for this election.
 R. Selvaraj, now contesting for INC, won the election by a margin of 6,334 votes.

-Niyamasabha Election 2011
+2011

 There were 1,57,851 registered voters in the constituency for the 2011 election.